Beasts of the Southern Wild: Plot

 As the weather worsens and Hushpuppy watches many residents of the Bathtub fleeing the impending flood, she sees Wink staggering along the side of the road.
 He finds some friends and encourages them to ride out the storm before taking Hushpuppy home to do the same.
 The Bathtub floods overnight, and the next day Wink and Hushpuppy tour the devastation and reconnect with the handful of their neighbors who have also stayed behind.

 The remaining Bathtub residents build floating homes and make plans to rebuild their community.
 Some of them think the flooding is only temporary, but Miss Bathsheba thinks it is permanent and says the amount of time before they will have to move is limited.
 As time passes, it seems likely that she is right, so Wink hatches a plan to drain the water away by blowing a hole in the levee with an alligator gar carcass stuffed with explosives.
 The water recedes, but then authorities arrive to enforce a mandatory evacuation of the Bathtub.
 They remove the remaining residents to an emergency shelter and Wink undergoes an operation for his ailment against his wishes.
 It has come too late to restore his health, however, and he tries to send Hushpuppy to be raised by someone else, but she refuses to go.
 At the first opportunity, the evacuees escape back to their homes.

 While Wink lies dying, Hushpuppy and a few of her friends attempt to swim to a flashing light across the water that she feels might lead her to her absent mother.
 They are picked up by a boat that takes them to a floating bar known as the Elysian Fields.
-Hushpuppy discovers that the cook is her mother, though the woman doesn't recognize her.
+Hushpuppy thinks that the cook is her mother, though the woman doesn't recognize her.
 The cook says Hushpuppy can stay with her if she wants, but Hushpuppy says she needs to go home.

 Hushpuppy gets back to the Bathtub just as the aurochs are also arriving.
 Her friends run away, but she calmly stands her ground and confronts the aurochs.
 She convinces them to leave and goes to be with Wink.
 They say their last goodbyes and she and the remaining residents of the Bathtub give him the funeral he asked for.